clzirbel/BGSU-LaTeX-Templates/README.md

 Please convert the following LaTeX code to HTML in such a way that superscripts and subscpripts and special characters appear correctly on the screen in a web browser, using tags <sub>, <sup>, <p>, <em>, <i>, <strong>.
 Use italics for mathematics enclosed in $ symbols.
 Do not use bold font.
 Do not use the <b> tag.
 Use special characters such as 𝔻 and ϕ and ∞ when possible instead of HTML codes like &#x2110;.
 When converting the LaTeX \frac command use parentheses around the numerator and denominator and use / to indicate division.
 Do not change the font-family using a <span> tag.
 ```

-Preview the HTML version and edit until it looks correct.
+Save the HTML version in a file called abstract.html and make sure the file starts with ```<html>```.
+Double click abstract.html to preview the HTML version and edit until it looks correct.
 Don't just trust ChatGPT!

 # Notes for possible future use